ihatenodejs/aidxnFUN/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fihatenodejs%2FaidxnFUN.svg?type=shield&issueType=license)](https://app.fossa.com/projects/git%2Bgithub.com%2Fihatenodejs%2FaidxnFUN?ref=badge_shield&issueType=license)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fihatenodejs%2FaidxnFUN.svg?type=shield&issueType=security)](https://app.fossa.com/projects/git%2Bgithub.com%2Fihatenodejs%2FaidxnFUN?ref=badge_shield&issueType=security)

-Built with Tailwind CSS, EJS, ExpressJS, and NodeJS for a backend for it all.
+Built with Tailwind CSS, EJS, Express.js, and Node.js for a backend for it all.
 This is a more modern version of design.
 This project is released under the CC0-1.0 license.
 The code and content are in the public domain.

 This repo may be archived at times due to me not needing a new design or extra features.

-# Install and self host
+# Install and self-host
 Have a weird obsession?
 Want a pre-built site you can use for free?
 Host aidxnFUN!
 As the code is available under the CC0-1.0 license, which means you should feel free and encouraged to change content, design, whatever!
 During this process, `node` (20.08.0), `npm`, and `docker` will be installed on your computer.